 Property Tax Exemptions

 Basically, all real and personal property is subject to tax unless specifically exempted.
-Exemptions come in many forms.
-These exemptions include the property's use (such as property used for religious or charitable purposes) and the form of the property's ownership (such as household goods).
+Exemptions -- relief from certain tax obligations -- come in many forms.
+These tax exemptions include the property's use (such as property used for religious or charitable purposes) and the form of the property's ownership (such as household goods).
 Exemptions are used by state and local governments to help attract new businesses or to encourage certain types of development, such as low-income housing or reclamation of historic sites.

-Exemptions range from full to partial tax relief.
+Exemptions range from full to partial tax relief, depending on the laws of the particular taxing authority (state, local) and the nature of the exemption.
 One town may provide a full exemption for personal or business property, whereas another town may provide only a partial exemption for these types of property.
 The limitations can be expressed in terms of dollar amounts or by a percentage of value.
 Homeowners' exemptions are an example of this kind of partial exemption.
 Other forms of exemptions exist for the following: